Linuxfabrik/monitoring-plugins/check-plugins/mysql-joins/README.rst

     :header-rows: 1

     Name,                                       Type,               Description
-    'mysql_join_buffer_size,                    Bytes,              "Minimum size in bytes of the buffer used for queries that cannot use an index, and instead perform a full table scan.
-Increase to get faster full joins when adding indexes is not possible, although be aware of memory issues, since joins will always allocate the minimum size."
-    'mysql_select_full_join,                    Continous Counter,  "Number of joins which did not use an index.
-If not zero, you may need to check table indexes."
-    'mysql_select_range_check,                  Continous Counter,  "Number of joins without keys that check for key usage after each row.
-If not zero, you may need to check table indexes."
-    'mysql_uptime,                              Seconds,            "Number of seconds the server has been running."
-    'mysql_joins_without_indexes,               Continous Counter,  Select_range_check + Select_full_join
+    mysql_join_buffer_size,                     Bytes,              "Minimum size in bytes of the buffer used for queries that cannot use an index, and instead perform a full table scan.
+Increase to get faster full joins when adding indexes is not possible, although be aware of memory issues, since joins will always allocate the minimum size." mysql_select_full_join,                     Continous Counter,  "Number of joins which did not use an index.
+If not zero, you may need to check table indexes." mysql_select_range_check,                   Continous Counter,  "Number of joins without keys that check for key usage after each row.
+If not zero, you may need to check table indexes." mysql_uptime,                               Seconds,            "Number of seconds the server has been running." mysql_joins_without_indexes,                Continous Counter,  Select_range_check + Select_full_join
-    'mysql_joins_without_indexes_per_day,       Number,             joins_without_indexes / Uptime in days
+    mysql_joins_without_indexes_per_day,        Number,             joins_without_indexes / Uptime in days

 Credits, License